Sea Otter Classic Monterey: Things To See & Do

-Excitement is building as the Sea Otter Classic is returning to Laguna Seca Raceway in Monterey, California.
+Excitement is being built as the Sea Otter Classic returns to Laguna Seca Raceway in Monterey, California.
 After all, what could be better than attending the largest cycling festival in the world?
 What’s more, there are nearly double the number of vendors coming this year than ever.
-If you need more further convincing, you get to check out cool bikes and gear and maybe even win a few things!
+If you need further convincing, you can check out cool bikes and gear and maybe even win a few things!
 And by all means, you won’t have to wear a mask this year.
 Check out what’s happening this year at the 2022 Sea Otter Classic in Monterey!

 Sea Otter Classic